alexbol99/flatten-js/README.md

 ## Tests

 The project has comprehensive set of unit tests.
-If someone wants to play with then, he (or she) may check out this project, install dependecies, including dev dependencies (chai/mocha) and then run
+If someone wants to play with then, he (or she) may check out this project, install dependencies, including dev dependencies (chai/mocha) and then run
 ```
 npm test
 ```